Nan Britton: Relationship with Harding

 Britton's portrayal of Harding and his colloquialisms paints a picture of a crude womanizer.
 In his 1931 book Only Yesterday: An Informal History of the 1920s, Frederick Lewis Allen wrote that on the testimony of Britton's book, Harding's private life was "one of cheap sex episodes" and that "one sees with deadly clarity the essential ordinariness of the man, the commonness of his 'Gee dearie' and 'Say, you darling'."
 Britton's book was among those irreverently reviewed by Dorothy Parker for The New Yorker magazine as part of her famous Constant Reader column, under the title "An American DuBarry".

 In 1964, the discovery of more than 250 love letters that Harding had written to Carrie Fulton Phillips between 1909 and 1920 gave further credence to Britton's own claims.
 At that time, Britton was living in seclusion in Illinois; she was located by journalist R.W.
 Apple Jr. but she refused him an interview.
 Even at this time, over a generation later, her daughter and grandchildren would "occasionally be hounded by hateful skeptics" with threats and other unwanted attention that seemed to intensify during presidential election years.

 In the 1980s, Britton and her extended family moved to Oregon, where her three grandchildren were living as of 2015.
 Britton died in 1991 in Sandy, Oregon, where she had lived during the last years of her life.
 She insisted until her death that Harding was Elizabeth's father.
 In 2015, 24 years after Britton's death (and 10 years after Elizabeth's), Ancestry.com confirmed through DNA testing of descendants of Harding's brother and Britton's grandchildren that Elizabeth was unquestionably Harding's daughter.

 In popular culture

 Nan Britton was portrayed by Virginia Kull in season one of HBO's Boardwalk Empire.

+American author Robert Plunket wrote a fictionalized version of Britton's affair with president Harding in the 1983 novel My Search for Warren Harding.